Marduc666/sv08-modding/README.md

 ## Overview

 **XOL-toolhead with a cartographer probe.** <br>
-This is the setup i picked to go with. <br>
+This is the setup i picked to run with. <br>
 There are of course other setup´s to choose from over at Armchair-Heavy-Industries.

 ## Hardware